When someone mentions Rome, what is the first thing that comes to your mind? Perhaps, for most of us, this is the Colosseum.

 What is the Colosseum?

 The Colosseum is a huge oval-shaped structure, 189 meters long, 156 meters wide and 48 meters high (as high as a block of 17 floors).
-It is said to have been used as a model for today’s stadiums, given its mastermind design and the effective solutions of issues that exist even today.
+It is said to have been used as a model for today’s stadiums, given its mastermind design and the effective solutions for issues that exist even today.

 Different building techniques have been used to construct it, and it is interesting that builders had to dig up to 14 meters as it is located on a lagoon.